Personalized Learning Handbook:

 Cracked screen, unresponsive touchpad/keyboard, missing key, and broken hinge are all examples of Chromebook damages.
 When students report these damages, the damaged Chromebook will be repaired and another Chromebook will be issued to the student.
 These damages are tracked according to the Consequence Matrix.
 Students are allowed ONE repair a school year under the Dell Warranty.
 Any damage after this will be billed to the student.
 Click here for more information on the warranty:

 Not all issues require a visit to the Media Center.
 Students need to do some basic troubleshooting on their own before coming to the Media Center.
 Please try these Troubleshooting Tips.
 If an issue persists, please visit the Media Center for assistance.

 Missing or Lost Chromebooks

-Students should report missing Chromebooks to Mrs. Dicey in the Media Center.
+- Students should report missing Chromebooks to Mrs. Marra in the Media Center.

-Once the missing Chromebook form is completed and submitted, students will need to meet with Mrs. Dicey to discuss possible Chromebook replacement options, determine whether his or her parents need to file a police report with our local police department, and if so, what information needs to be included in a police report.
-Mrs. Dicey will file a report with the SRO regardless.
+Once the missing Chromebook form is completed and submitted, students will need to meet with Mrs. Marra to discuss possible Chromebook replacement options, determine whether his or her parents need to file a police report with our local police department, and if so, what information needs to be included in a police report.
+Mrs. Marra will file a report with the SRO regardless.

-In limited circumstances, students who do obtain a police report in a timely manner and provide a copy to Mrs. Dicey may be able to obtain a replacement at no charge.
+- In limited circumstances, students who do obtain a police report in a timely manner and provide a copy to Mrs. Marra may be able to obtain a replacement at no charge.

 Students need to:

-Make sure all documents are completely loaded and open.
+- Make sure all needed documents are completely loaded and open.